gageoleighton/PPP/README.md

 Protein Param Pro (PPP) is a simple program for storing and retrieving protein sequences as a way for me to learn how to code in Python with the PyQt/PySide package.
 All user data is only stored on your local device.
 However, errors are reported to sentry so that I can assess needed bugfixes.
-This may pass protein name and sequence
+This may pass along protein name and sequence.

 # Usage